jamescdavis/emberconf-slides/talk.md

   return document.querySelector(`#${userName}`);
 }

 // Type error!
-We haven't checked whether `result` is a string or a
+We haven't checked whether `userDOM` is an Element or
-// number, so TS will tell us we need to figure that out before we
+// null, so TS will tell us we need to figure that out before we
 // try to do something with it. let userDOM = getUserDOM('chris');
-console.log(result.textContent);
+console.log(userDOM.innerText);
 ```

 Note: Here, TypeScript knows that we’re returning _either_ an `HTMLElement` *or* `null`.
 And when we go to use it, we’ll have to check what the type is, or TS will yell at us.